Ukraine loses at least $80 billion since Russia takes Crimea

 But such measures have done nothing so far to deter Russian President Vladimir Putin, who argues that the Crimean people voted to join Russia in a referendum the West called a sham.
 Moscow has said sanctions are counterproductive and pointless.

-Ukraine supports sanctions but also wants to start legal procedures against Russia and Russian officials to try to bolster a government criticised by some for being disorganised and slow to take action.
+Ukraine supports sanctions but also wants to start legal procedures against Russia and Russian officials to try to bolster a government criticized by some for being disorganized and slow to take action.

 It would take Russia to the European Court, accusing it of violating its territorial integrity and launch criminal proceedings against those officials responsible for orchestrating the seizure of Crime, Petrenko said.

-"The National Security and Defence Council has instructed the prosecutor general to work out the procedure to initiate criminal proceedings," he said."Ukraine does not recognise the Russian occupation."
+"The National Security and Defence Council has instructed the prosecutor general to work out the procedure to initiate criminal proceedings," he said.

-(reporting by Natalia Zinets, writing by Elizabeth Piper, editing by Nigel Stephenson)
+(Reporting by Natalia Zinets, writing by Elizabeth Piper, editing by Nigel Stephenson) nL6N0NK4CT